ljodea/dgrtwo.github.com/_posts/2017-4-27-ngrams_correlation_green_climate_fund.md

 data("gcfboard_docs")
 {% endhighlight %}

-And let's unnest bigrams from the gcfboardr dataset using the `unnest_tokens` function from the tidytext package.
+And let's unnest bigrams from using the `unnest_tokens` function from the tidytext package.

 {% highlight r %}